MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Experiments

 \subsection{Implementation Details}

-In this paper, we utilize the unified multi-modal large diffusion language model MMaDA-8B-Base \citep{yang2025mmada} as a backbone to train the \model with 8 million parameters.
+\model uses MMaDA-8B-Base \citep{yang2025mmada}, a unified multi-modal diffusion language model, as its 8-billion-parameter backbone.
 RGB observation images from both the third-person and wrist-view cameras are vertically concatenated and resized to a resolution of $256\times256$.
 The proprioceptive state of the robot is appended, in textual form, after the task instruction.

-In the pre-training stage, we leverage large-scale existing cross-embodiment robotic manipulation datasets to study the general relationship between visual observation and manipulation actions.
-We collect a total of $61$ million steps training data to support pre-training, dataset mixture details are provided in Figure~\ref{tab:data_mix}.
-To ensure a fair and consistent evaluation under the ABC$\rightarrow$D setting, we excluded the Part D data from CALVIN, which enables a direct comparison with prior work under the same protocol.
-In the fine-tuning stage, we set the action chunk size $5$ for LIBERO \citep{DBLP:conf/nips/LiuZGFLZS23} and $10$ for long-horizon CALVIN \citep{DBLP:journals/ral/MeesHB22}.
-Leveraging the efficiency of DeepSpeed \citep{DBLP:conf/kdd/RasleyRRH20, DBLP:conf/sc/RajbhandariRRH20}, pre-training \model requires approximately $30$ hours using $8$ Nvidia 8-H800 GPU nodes equipped with 80GB VRAM.
-Detailed hyperparameter configurations are provided in Table~\ref{tab:params}.
+In the pre-training stage, we leverage existing large-scale, cross-embodiment robotic manipulation datasets to learn general relationships between visual observations and manipulation actions.
+We collect approximately $53$ million training samples for pre-training; dataset mixture details are provided in Table~\ref{tab:data_mix}.
+To ensure a fair and consistent evaluation under the ABC$\rightarrow$D setting, we exclude the Part D data from CALVIN.
+In the fine-tuning stage, we set the action chunk size to $5$ for LIBERO \citep{DBLP:conf/nips/LiuZGFLZS23} and $10$ for long-horizon CALVIN \citep{DBLP:journals/ral/MeesHRB22}.
+Leveraging DeepSpeed \citep{DBLP:conf/kdd/RasleyRRH20, DBLP:conf/sc/RajbhandariRRH20}, pre-training \model requires approximately $30$ hours on eight nodes, each equipped with eight NVIDIA H800 GPUs with 80~GB of memory per GPU.
+Detailed configurations are provided in Table~\ref{tab:params}.